-Physical exercise is the sole cure for almost all diseases.
-The WHO recommends 60-150 minutes of physical exercise for people aged 6-65 years (1).
-In fact, being active for 15-30 minutes every day by walking, brisk walking, running, dancing, and strength training can help you live longer and look younger.
+Physical exercise, along with balanced nutrition and lifestyle changes, can help combat various diseases (1), (2), (3).
+The WHO recommends 60-150 minutes of physical exercise for people aged 6-65 years (4).
+In fact, being active for 15-30 minutes every day by walking, brisk walking, running, dancing, and strength training can help you live longer and look younger (5).
 Don’t believe it?
 Give this post a read to know the benefits of physical exercise and why we recommend it.
 Swipe up!

 20 Benefits Of Exercise